BRIGHTER SKIES BY SUNDAY AFTERNOON

 MONDAY: VAR 0-10 KTS...
 WAVES 0-2′

-SUNDAY: Morning clouds & isolated rain.
+TODAY: Morning clouds & fog.
+Spotty rain.
 More sunshine during the afternoon.
-HIGH: 79 LOW: 58
+HIGH: 78

 Copyright 2022 WBAY.
 All rights reserved.